No products in the cart.Return to Shop

 If sitting in silence with your own thoughts for the company is not for you, try brain training exercises.
 The ability to retain attention is closely intertwined with other motor skills.
 This means that as you train in one of these areas, your concentration is improved as well.

 Puzzles improve both memory and attention-to-detail.
 Card games strengthen the memory and focus centers in the brain.
 If you are not into board games, try learning a new language or practice dancing.
 Such activities improve memory and motor skills.

 If you are looking for an instant solution, we highly recommend trying the Asun Focus Inhalator.
 This state-of-the-art technology ensures that the active ingredients are taken in immediately.
 The inhalator helps to assimilate the needed substances faster than pills or liquid medication.

-Asun vitamin inhaler contains only carefully selected and certified organic substances.
-The inhalator is enriched with Roman chamomile and has a minty taste.
+Asun vitamin vape contains only carefully selected and certified organic substances.
+The vitamin diffusers is enriched with Roman chamomile and has a minty taste.
 It contains no nicotine, caffeine, or added calories.
 This means you will experience no adverse effects.

 How Does It Work?

-Focus Inhalator is very simple to use.
+Focus Inhaler is very simple to use.
 Take off the protective cover, breathe in the vapor and hold your breath for 1-3 seconds.
 You should feel the effect immediately after the use.